 Parents are welcome to join their student(s) for lunch.
-If a parent plans to eat school lunch, they are asked to notify the office by 9:00 a.m. on the day they will need the meal.
+If a parent plans to eat school lunch, they are asked to notify the classroom teacher the day before they plan to come to lunch.
 Parent meals may be charged to the student account if sufficient funds are in the account.
 All adults, including parents, are charged the full adult fee.
+No cash is accepted in the lunch line.